Former Pearl High principal speaks out after Texas school shooting

-After a school shooting in Texas on Monday, May 24, a former Pearl High School principal is speaking out.
+PEARL, Miss.
+(WJTV) – After a school shooting in Texas on Tuesday, May 24, a former Pearl High School principal is speaking out.

-“I just remember a lot of chaos.
-But I also remember a lot of compassionate people, a lot of people on my staff who just really stepped up to the plate and put their own life on the line,” said Balentine.
+“I just remember a lot of chaos, but I also remember a lot of compassionate people, a lot of people on my staff who just really stepped up to the plate and put their own life on the line,” said Balentine.
 “Not much time goes by that I, or probably any of the other people involved, don’t think about that situation that happened.
 It seems like it was two weeks ago.
-Sometimes it seems like it was 25 years ago,” said Balentine.
+Sometimes it seems like it was 25 years ago.”

 After going through the traumatic event, Balentine said he never expected school shootings to become the major nationwide issue that they have today.
 Now through his company School Safety Consultants, LLC, he has been working to help people prevent and prepare for incidents like school shootings.